Adityam582/Adityam582.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Hey there, I'm Aditya Mehta (pronounced Aa-Di-T-Ya Me-h-Ta),

 I'm a M.Sc. student at the [University of Koblenz, Germany](https://west.uni-koblenz.de/studying/mwds) in Web & Data Science.
-I love being inquisitive.

 I can describe myself as a inquisitive, serial overthinker, intellectual wanderlust, communicator,  architect of life, incomplete explorer, and lifelong student.
-By no means, I'm perfect.
-I'm a flawed man, trying to be less-flawed.
+By no means, I'm perfect and try to be less-flawed.
 I enjoy solving problems and save time using technology, reducing entropy, and then over-thinking.